menu

 Demographics

-The citizens of Pomona Park have a very low rate of college education: just 6.77% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Pomona Park has a very low overall level of education: only 6.77% of people over 25 hold a 4-year college degree or higher.

 Pomona Park is an extremely ethnically-diverse town.
 The people who call Pomona Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pomona Park residents report their race to be White, followed by Black or African-American.
 Pomona Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 33.17% of the town’s residents.
 Important ancestries of people in Pomona Park include English, Irish, German, French, and Dutch.